gighive/gighive/docs/README.md

 ---

 ## ⚙️  Prerequisites: Install Ansible and Python to your controller machine.
-1. Decide on where you will install Ansible as the controller and what target (virtualbox or Azure) that you will install Gighive on.
+1. Decide where you will install Ansible as the controller and what target vm (virtualbox or Azure) will be the Gighive server.
 - If you are going to install on a virtualbox VM, find an open IP address to use in your network.
 - If you are going to install to Azure, Azure will provision an IP for you.
-- In either case, the install will ask you to add the IP to the appropriate Ansible configuration inventory file.
+- In either case, you will add that IP to the appropriate variable in the Ansible inventory file.
 - See [Ansible core files](ANSIBLE_FILE_INTERACTION.md) discussion for more info on how Ansible's configuration works .

 2. Log onto that server and install Ansible: